scenariomartin/EnglishWords/words.md

-pole ,can you help me to hoist the flag to the top of the pole? polar ,polar bear outer j,outer space 1
+pole ,can you help me to hoist the flag to the top of the pole? polar ,polar bear outer j,outer space 1 on | under in/inside
+,in front of/opposite 1 | behind
+above | below
+over
+,next to/beside
+between

 //nature
 habitat 1